Killers (2010 film): Plot

-Jen Kornfeldt travels to Nice, France, with her parents after a break-up.
-She meets Spencer Aimes and agrees to join him later for drinks.
+A woman named Jen Kornfeldt travels to Nice, France, with her parents after a break-up.
+She meets a man named Spencer Aimes and agrees to join him later for drinks.
 He sneaks aboard a boat, planting a bomb on a helicopter, then arrives for his date with Jen.
 When the helicopter takes off, Spencer triggers the bomb.

-After a night of drinking, Spencer, unaware that Jen has fallen asleep, reveals he is a professional assassin.
-Despite the advice of his boss, Holbrook, Spencer quits contract killing and begins a relationship with Jen, eventually asking her father, Mr. Kornfeldt, for his blessing to marry her.
+After a night of drinking, Spencer reveals he is a professional assassin, unaware that Jen has fallen asleep.
+Despite his boss Holbrook's objections, Spencer quits contract killing and begins a relationship with Jen.
+He eventually asks her father Mr. Kornfeldt for his blessing to marry her.

-3 years later, Spencer and Jen have settled into married life.
+Three years later, Spencer and Jen have settled into married life.
 When she surprises him with tickets to Nice for his birthday, he is less than enthusiastic, which Jen's friends convince her is a sign he is bored with their relationship.
 Spencer receives a "romantic" postcard from Holbrook with an ultimatum to take another assignment.

-Trying to refuse the job over the phone, he hangs up suddenly when Jen's father arrives, prompting suspicion; he also notices the postcard.
-Mr. Kornfeldt brings Spencer to a surprise birthday party, where Spencer's distraction over the assignment strengthens Jen's doubts about his commitment, further fueled in the morning when he rushes her off on her business trip.
+Trying to refuse the job over the phone, Spencer hangs up when Jen's father arrives, prompting suspicion; he also notices the postcard.
+Mr. Kornfeldt brings Spencer to a surprise birthday party, where the latter's distraction over the assignment strengthens Jen's doubts about his commitment.
+This is further fueled in the morning when he rushes Jen off on her business trip.